Shaurya Doval

-Shaurya Doval is an Indian founder and leader of a right-wing think tank, India Foundation that is closely associated with the Narendra Modi Government.
-He’s an alumnus of London Business School and Booth School of Business, University of Chicago.
+Shaurya Doval is an Indian politician and investment banker who is member of the Bharatiya Janata Party and is the Executive Member of BJP Uttarakhand.
+He is the founder and leader of India Foundation, a right-wing think tank that is closely associated with the Narendra Modi Government.
 He has worked as investment banker for GE Capital and Morgan Stanley and heads Torch Investment (previously known as Zeus Caps).
+He is the eldest son of Ajit Doval who is National Security Adviser of India.

-Doval and his organisation have attracted scrutiny by left leaning news portals due to their alleged growing influence, opaque funding and ties to some of India cabinet ministers.
-Doval filed a criminal defamation case against Caravan portal and Jairam Ramesh for 'deliberately defaming him “seemingly to settle scores” with his father.
+Doval and his organisation have attracted scrutiny by left-leaning news portals due to their alleged growing influence, opaque funding and ties to some of India cabinet ministers.
+Doval filed a criminal defamation case against The Caravan and Congress leader Jairam Ramesh for 'deliberately defaming him "seemingly to settle scores" with his father.
 In December 2020, Ramesh apologised in court for "any hurt the statements may have caused".

 Early life and education

 Shaurya is the son of Ajit Doval, India's National Security Advisor.
-He completed his school education from the Army Public School.
-He holds a BA degree in Economics from Hindu College of Delhi University with honors.
+He attended Army Public School.
+He holds a BA degree in Economics from Hindu College, Delhi of Delhi University with honours.

 He also holds two MBA degrees from Booth School of Business, University of Chicago and London Business School.
-Additionally, he has a CA degree from ICAI.
+He has a chartered accountancy degree from The Institute of Chartered Accountants of India.

 Career

-Doval is an investment banker by profession who serves as the managing director of a Singapore-based wealth management firm, Torch Investment (previously known as Zeus Caps), a company chaired by Saudi Prince Mishaal bin Abdullah Al Saud.
+Doval is an investment banker by profession and is the managing director of a Singapore-based wealth management firm, Torch Investment (previously known as Zeus Caps), a company chaired by Saudi Prince Mishaal bin Abdullah Al Saud.

-He has over 20 years of international investment banking experience, during which he has worked for over a decade in London in leveraged finance at GE Capital's London office and the investment banking division of Morgan Stanley.
+He has over 30 years of international investment banking experience, during which he has worked for over a decade in London in leveraged finance at GE Capital's London office and the investment banking division of Morgan Stanley.
 He has also worked with corporate finance advisory at Arthur Andersen in India.

-He was awarded the Eisenhower Fellowship in 2015 for his work in the field of Public Policy.
+He was awarded the Eisenhower Fellowship in 2015 for his work in the field of public policy.
+He was selected by the Government of Japan for their invitation program for ministers, Strategic Exchange on Practical Level (STEP) for the year 2022-23 where he learnt about the culture, economy and policymaking in Japan.